Privacy Notice

 - Restriction: ask us to restrict processing while a dispute is resolved.

-To exercise any of these rights, email privacy@pokememory.com from the email address associated with the GitHub or Google account you signed in with, so we can verify the request.
+To exercise any of these rights, email privacy@pokememory.com.
+If you signed in with GitHub or Google, please write from the email address associated with that account so we can verify the request.
+If you have a username and password account with no email address, please include your username in your message and we will ask you to confirm your identity by other means.
 We will respond within one month.

 10. Right to complain to the ICO